Vikas-2025/QUIRE/README.md

 ---

-## Visualizations
+## EDA
-Basic visualizations include:
+Basic EDA include:
 1. **Total Number of Studies**
 2. **Total Slices Across All Scans**
 3. **Average Number of Slices per Study**
 4. **Distribution of Slice Thickness**
-5. **Gender Distribution in Patients**

-Visualizations are automatically generated as part of the process script.
+Also added some basic Visualizations.

 ---